jupiterjs/javascriptmvc-site/public/tutorials/rapidstart/rapidstart.md

 ## FuncUnit

-JavaScriptMVC uses [FuncUnit] for testing.
+DoneJS uses [FuncUnit] for testing.
 FuncUnit provides an API for writing functional tests that simulate clicks and keypresses a user would make.

 To create a FuncUnit test: